gtrkiller/todo-app/README.md

 Before executing the script you should change the user and password for the mysql DB on line 2 and 3 of the script.
 Also, you should change the mysql credentials to yours in the controllers/posts.js file.

+For now, the database is accessed through localhost, so that means you can see the responsive design and login on the local network on a cellphone, but you cannot see the cards containing the items because you can't access them from the DB server.
+You can try the To Do functionality on the computer running the client and server only.

 Technologies used:

 Node 14.17.10